 However, time takes its toll on the chiminea as it can wear down and start to corrode.

-How to Paint a Chiminea?
+How to Paint a Clay Chiminea?

-The first is obtaining the right type of heat resistant paint to ensure protection for a long time.
+The first is obtaining the correct type of heat-resistant paint to ensure protection for a long time.

-You can choose from several different colors which will add to the décor of the porch or location where the chiminea is placed.
+You can choose from several different colors which will add to the décor of the porch or the location where the chiminea is placed.

 Step 1 – Wash & Clean

 A simple cleaning detergent combined with water and a sponge should do the trick.

 You may want to use a brush first to clean away the loose debris before applying the detergent and water.